“Coaching done well may be the most effective intervention designed for human performance.”

 Coaching new teachers

-Research states that nearly half of all teachers in the maintained sector leave the profession within 5 years of qualifying.
+Research states that a third of all teachers in the maintained sector leave the profession within 5 years of qualifying.

 This clearly indicates the importance of providing effective support to help develop teachers in their first few years.
 The loss of a new teacher is more than an inconvenience.
 It’s also a serious drain on your school’s precious financial resources.